Raven's Gate: Plot

 After being arrested for breaking and entering an Ipswich warehouse, 14-year-old delinquent Matthew 'Matt' Freeman is enrolled in a teenage rehabilitation program and sent to a farm in the village of Lesser Malling, Yorkshire.
 The farm is run by the stern spinster, Jayne Deverill, whose sister, Claire, is also a spinster and the local primary school's headmistress.
-While there, Matt experiences various unexplained phenomena and discovers a confidential file suggesting he possesses psychic abilities.
+While there, Matt experiences various unexplained phenomena, such as lights in the forest and ominous whispers, and discovers a confidential file suggesting he possesses psychic abilities.
+While in the woods, Matt comes across a disused nuclear power station called Omega One.
 A farmer called Tom Burgess tells Matt to come to his farmhouse the next day and he will help him leave.
 Visiting the farm the next day, Matt finds Burgess dead and the place wrecked.
 The words "Raven's Gate" have been painted on one wall of the bedroom.
 All of Matt’s attempts to inform the authorities are mysteriously thwarted, in part thanks to the villagers of Lesser Malling.

 Several days later, Matt follows Jayne and Claire Deverill into the woods and watches them perform a dark magic ritual.
 He tries to eavesdrop, but triggers a security alarm.
 Jayne Deverill summons two black demon dogs, which chase him through the woods and trap him in a bog.
-Matt is rescued by Richard Cole, a journalist who he had previously contacted about the Burgess murder.
+Matt is rescued by Richard Cole, a journalist who he had previously contacted to find out about Raven's Gate.
 At Richard's flat in York, he hears Matt's full story.

+Richard and Matt first visit a nuclear scientist called Sir Michael Marsh, who dismisses their concerns that the villagers might be trying to restart Omega One to create an excursion.
+They then meet with Susan Ashwood, a medium whose mother had written a book about Lesser Malling, and who Richard considers a fake.